 Transport Layer Security#

 Transport Layer Security (TLS) is a protocol for secure network communication.
 TLS prevents the data being transmitted from being modified or read while it is in transit and allows clients to verify the identity of the server (in this case, the Determined master).
 Determined can be configured to use TLS for all connections made to the master.
 That means that all CLI and WebUI connections will be secured by TLS, as well as connections from agents and tasks to the master.
-Communication between agents that occur as part of distributed training will not use TLS, nor will proxied connections from the master to a TensorBoards or notebook instance.
+By default, proxied connections between the master and notebooks use TLS, while those with shells use SSH.

 After the master and agent are configured to use TLS, no additional configuration is needed for tasks run in the cluster.
 In shells and notebooks, the Determined Python libraries automatically make connections to the master using TLS with the appropriate certificate.